Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_titanic/titanic.md

 ## Getting Started with Hex
 Duration: 5

 Now we can move back over to Hex and get started on our project.
-The first thing you'll need to do is transfer the Hex project into your new Hex org.
+The first thing you'll need to do is transfer the Hex project into your new or existing Hex org.

 <button>